logankeenan/logankeenan.github.io/content/posts/client-side-server-with-rust-a-new-approach-to-ui-development.md

 +++
-title = "Client-Side Server w/ Rust: A UI Alternative" description = "How to make an HTTP request in Rust and cross-compile it for Node.js, iOS, and Android" date = 2023-08-02
+title = "Client-Side Server with Rust: A New Approach to UI Development" description = "Explore how to build a client-side server using Rust and WebAssembly, offering a unique UI development alternative.
+This guide demonstrates compiling Rust to run in the browser, enhancing performance and user experience.
+Ideal for developers interested in innovative web solutions, Rust programming, and WebAssembly." date = 2023-08-02
 +++